hsc996/t1a3_terminal/readme.md

 This application will execute a function that clears the terminal upon launch.
 It is recommended to launch this application in a separate window if you want to avoid losing any important data you may have in your terminal.

-This applicaion has been designed and tested on a Macbook, however, should work on any system as long as Python 3 is installed.

 #### _Dependencies_